Calling all Teachers! We Invite Your School to Join the Competition.

 Oxford University Press publishes Dragonfly Readers and Oxford Reading Buddy regionally, as well as many local titles throughout Asia.
 To learn more, see dragonflyreaders.com.

 There are two levels of the competition: a country-wide campaign in participating countries through participating local OUP branch offices, and a regional campaign across all participating countries.
 All winners of the local branch campaign will be submitted to the regional competition as semi-finalists.
-The regional campaign will then select one winner, one runner-up, and one special commendation in each category of the regional campaign.
+The regional campaign will then select one winner and one runner-up in each category of the regional campaign.

 Oxford University Press ran the first Oxford Big Read Asia campaign in 2018/2019 through the following participating OUP branches: China, India, Malaysia, and Pakistan.